Tree Blight Treatment by SavATree Arborists

 Diplodia blight affects conifers of all kinds including ornamental evergreen shrubbery.
 It is one of the most common types of pine tree diseases and can affect any of the pine tree varieties.
 Symptoms of this kind of tree blight include stunted growth of new shoots with brown needles.

 Dothistroma blight is another common type of pine tree disease and affects many different pine tree varieties.
 It is a foliar disease, which means that it infects and kills the pine tree needles.
-It is a serious form of tree blight that can kill the tree or require tree removal.
+It is a serious form of tree blight that can kill the tree and require tree removal.

 Anthracnose and Leaf Spot Diseases